A New Year, A New Business, and A New Of Hope Of Communication

 So these following examples are fictional, but they are issues I have seen before in a wide-variety of starting businesses or in the midst of a business dispute.
 Again, the point here is to illustrate that good communication is the foundation of a good business relationship, which in turn drives the drafting of the legal documentation.

 So What Happened?
-What You Should Consider for Yourself and Your Business Partners
+What Should You Consider for your Business Partnership?

 In my first example, the business partners were in a rush, failed to communicate expectations, and felt that once they had the paperwork everything would resolve itself.
 But as trite as it may seem, they did not talk about their feelings and by signing an Operating Agreement that just split everything according the Ownership Interest percentage it did not really reflect on how they were going to do business with one another.
 In the my second example, discussing how Jessie felt about her worries and concerns allowed them to create a process, a mechanism of a check and accountability that they discussed and agreed to.